 Crabs?
 Bass just love them!

 Right then, where we do the majority of our lure fishing there is an abundance of crabs living in any nook or cranny available.
-Often, the odd beetle can be found at the low water marks.
-By beetle, I’m talking about that incredible lobster that our resturaunts serve as a delicasy all over the country.
+Often, the odd beetle can be found at the low watermarks.
+By beetle, I’m talking about that incredible lobster that our restaurants serve as a delicacy all over the country.

 Different species of Crab

 The first, and the most common is the shore crab or greenback as some people like to call it.
 This is a particularly popular bait choice for our sea anglers.
 The shore crab is also a firm favourite with the bass.
 Personally, that’s why I think the bass come in so close to feeding, there are loads of crabs waiting to be picked off.
 You can be sure to find the shore crab under any rock or seaweed in and around the gullies and rock pools all around our beautiful coast.

 The Edible Crab

-The Velvet crab or French swimmer has to be the Bruce Lee of the crustation world.
+The Velvet crab or French swimmer has to be the Bruce Lee of the crustacean world.
 However, these crabs are also the prettier of the 3 in my opinion.
 But armed with razor-like claws you wouldn’t want a pinch from these guys.
 Amazingly, they have like paddles on their rear hind legs that must just propel them into action.
 There seems to have been a big increase in these crabs over the past 10 years.
 Why?
 I haven’t got a clue.
 Dogfish are another fish that seems to have taken over in the commonality states.
 Making our bass fishing a nightmare with those hungry dogs around.
 But luckily we are safe with the lures.